TL;DR: The Cargo Cult Agile Checklist for Download

 It turns out, that Scrum seems to be particularly well suited for cargo cult agile.
 So, best practices become rules overnight.
 And rules need to be enforced.
 And if the people don’t live up to them, if metrics are not met, then you need–of course–more structure, more rules “to fix agile”.

 The purpose of the whole exercise is to start a conversation about what part of your agile transition is going well and where action needs to be taken.
-The poll supports this approach in several ways:
+The cargo cult agile poll supports this approach in several ways:

 - It is anonymous—no one will hold back, contrary to retrospectives as a competing format to gather feedback.